 It is also important to remember that this is a digital document.
 Because it is different from print, avoid document bleed and printer marks.

 Calaméo will automatically convert your document into a two-page spread, flipbook-style publication, with a front and back cover.
 For this reason, if your original document is created in a two-page spread format, it will be displayed as 4 pages once converted on Calaméo.
 To avoid this, make sure all the pages of your original document are single pages.

 It is important that your document does not consist of different page spreads.
-If your document contains a mix of different page spreads (for example a single page for the front and back covers and double page spread for the rest), blank pages will be added during conversion to compensate.
+If your document contains a mix of different page spreads (for example a single page for the front and back covers and double page spread for the rest), blank zones will be added during conversion to compensate.

 You can, of course, select the display mode of your publications to choose whether they should be viewed as a flipbook publication, slide, or scroll.
 You can change this in your publication’s properties.
 The above guidance applies to flipbook style publications.